openstack/api-sig/guidelines/http.rst

 you POST to a URI that's different than the resource you get back.
-POST is therefor also appropriate for bulk operations like multiple update, or triggering some arbitrary other actions beyond resource creation (i.e. reboot a server).
+POST is therefor also appropriate for bulk operations like multiple update, or triggering some arbitrary other actions beyond resource creation (for example, rebooting a server).

 **TODO**: HEAD is weird in a bunch of our wsgi frameworks and you don't have access to it.
 Figure out if there is anything useful